El-Thomas/bookbot/README.md

 # bookbot
-A bookbot project made in Python
+This BookBot project is made in Python and is my first project on GitHub